pranithmacha/FIFA/README.md

-# FIFA
+# FIFA -
-simple app to create FIFA tournaments with friends
+simple app to create FIFA tournaments with friends.
+Planning this to be a Python Flask app with Angular JS and Mongo DB.
+App will start off as a Django app at first(just so that I can finish it ASAP) and planning to be converted to a Flask app later

 =============